spotDL/spotdlRedesign/docs/docs/supplementary-docs.md

       `### $class_name`

-    - an unordered list of all (public & private) class functions:
+    - An unordered list of all (public & private) class functions:

       ```markdown
       #### $class_name.$function_name (type if any)